Women Veterans Health Care

 Thyroid hormones affect a person's physical energy, temperature, weight, and mood, as well as influence several other organs and hormones.
 Thyroid disorders are common in women, especially right after pregnancy and menopause.

 The most common thyroid disorders are when the thyroid hormone levels are too low or too high.
-Hypothyroidism is where the thyroid gland produces not enough thyroid hormone.
-Hyperthyroidism is where the thyroid gland produces too much thyroid hormone.
+Hypothyroidism is when the thyroid gland produces not enough thyroid hormone.
+Hyperthyroidism is when the thyroid gland produces too much thyroid hormone.

 Thyroid disease can affect pregnancy.
 A normal thyroid hormone level is critical to the health of the mother and baby during pregnancy.

 Symptoms of hypothyroidism include: